Glossary

 Service provider (SP)

-The resource provider that authorises entry based on the scope and attributes of the user attempting access
+The resource provider that authorizes entry based on the scope and attributes of the user attempting access.

 Shibboleth